mitre/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

  Changing training labels could create a backdoor in the model, such that a malicious input would always be classified to the benefit of the adversary

-# exfiltration
+# Exfiltration

 ### Insecure Storage

  Adversaries may exfiltrate proprietary machine learning models or private training and testing data by exploiting insecure storage mechanisms.
-Adversaries may [discover](/techniques/A0001), [collect](/techniques/A0005), and finally exfiltrate components of a ML pipeline, resulting in [Intellectual Property Theft](/techniques/A0013)
+Adversaries may [discover](#ML-Model-Discovery), and exfiltrate components of a ML pipeline, resulting in [Stolen Intellectual Property](#Stolen-Intellectual-Property)

 ### Exfiltration Over ML Inference API